UsuarioDelNet/487FinalProject/README.md

 <h2 id="5">Modifications</h2>

-To build this project, we used Labs 3 and 6 as well astwo previous projects—[Crossy Road](https://github.com/alex-waldron/CPE487/tree/main/FinalProject) and [Subway Surfers](https://github.com/ryanvconnolly/CPE487finalproject/blob/main/README.md)—as a base for our code.
+To build this project, we used Labs 3 and 6 as well as two previous projects—[Crossy Road](https://github.com/alex-waldron/CPE487/tree/main/FinalProject) and [Subway Surfers](https://github.com/ryanvconnolly/CPE487finalproject/blob/main/README.md)—as a base for our code.
 We made the following modifications:

 ### frog.vhd:
 #### Score